PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 Did you notice how trivial it was to create a persistent object.
 Magic!

-You can also subclass off of class Persitent Containers (Btrees), and class Persistent Set.
+You can also subclass off of class Persistent Containers (Btrees), and class Persistent Set.

 ## ACID Properties